Redwood City, California

 Your cover letter must include discussion of the following questions:

-- Think of the most successful class you have taught.
-What were the key factors in creating that success for racially-minoritized and other underserved disproportionately disadvantaged students?
+Think of the most successful class you have taught.
+What were the key factors in creating that success for racially-minoritized and other undeserved disproportionately disadvantaged students?

 Duties and Responsibilities: